Help with filling in the DLA form for your child

 Useful guides for filling in the DLA form

-We recommend that you read Contact a Family’s guide for filling in the DLA form on their website.
+We recommend that you read Contact’s guide for filling in the DLA form on their website.
 Their expert guide will:

 - give you detailed tips on how to fill in the form